Hussam-creator/cybersecurity-portfolio/Writeups/HackTheBox/ServMon/README.md

 - Port 21 - FTP
 - Anonymous FTP login allowed

-Since anonymous access was enabled for the FTP service, this is were I began my port enumeration.
-Successful authentication to this service can expose potential users, confidential information and even lead to remote code executioni if we are able to upload a web shell to a server document root.
+Since anonymous access was enabled for the FTP service, this is where I began my port enumeration.
+Successful authentication to this service can expose potential users, confidential information and even lead to remote code execution if we are able to upload a web shell to a server document root.
 ```
 ftp 10.129.227.77
 ```